Stolen stimulus checks found inside vehicle at Olympic National Park, officials say

 According to authorities, the officers noticed “a large amount of mail” with different names and addresses in the vehicle.
 Riley was apprehended for possession of stolen mail, police said.

-U.S. Park Rangers then took over the investigation and searched Riley’s vehicle, finding more than 100 pieces of mail belonging to 80 different people, three stimulus checks, 15 credit cards and four state and government-issued IDs, according to police.
+Park rangers then took over the investigation and searched Riley’s vehicle, finding more than 100 pieces of mail belonging to 80 different people, three stimulus checks, 15 credit cards and four state and government-issued IDs, according to police.

 Police said rangers impounded the car and seized evidence.